Stacktical/stacktical.github.io/_posts/2021-03-25-stacktical-dsla-protocol-mainnet-deep-dive-blockchain-cryptocurrency-fintech-legaltech-insurtech-itsm-slm-sla-defi.md

 **
 There are two main types of stakeholders in DSLA Protocol: **Providers and Users**.

-Providers create and provide liquidity to Decentralized SLA contracts, to trade the outcome of periodic SLA verifications **with a bullish bias (LONG)**.
+Providers create and provide liquidity to Decentralized SLA contracts, to trade the outcome of periodic SLA verifications **with a positive bias**.

 This unit of time is the **DSLA period**.